 After shooting with Nikon for such a long time, it was with some trepidation that I switched to Canon gear in January 2007.
 Nikon gear served me well, and there are swings and roundabouts involved in switching.
 Although it is undoubtedly the photographer who makes a good photograph, for many years it was also clear that Canon supertelephoto lenses with image stabilisation (IS) often deliver quality that Nikon lenses cannot.
 Nikon adopted a strange strategy where it introduced stabilisation (termed VR) into shorter focal length lenses, but did not put it where it really counts - in the long focal length lenses.
 I therefore followed a considerable number of photographers who made this switch.
 I preferred my Nikon body to the Canon one, but the superior lens quality of Canon, plus the better compatibility between converters, extension tubes and lenses which all maintain IS and autofocus with the 500mm lens left me in no doubt about moving.
 At last (2008) Nikon introduced Vibration Reduction into their long lenses, but the lenses are considerably more expensive than Canon's, and now Canon have brought out an 800mm lens!
 The competition can only be good for new developments and cost reduction.

 My bird photography using Canon equipment was initially done with a Canon ID Mark IIN body, losing some of the crop factor (the Canon is 1.3x), and about 4 MP in the image (important when cropping images) compared with the Nikon D2X I used previously.
 The camera also used bulky NiMH batteries (however these last forever).
 On the plus side, it had better autofocus and a higher shooting rate (up to 8.5 fps) than the Nikon.
 The megapixel and cropping issues were not improved when Canon introduced the 50D because of the excessive noise produced by cramming too many pixels onto a small sensor.
 I used the 50D briefly, but sold it after about 6 months of use.
 My main consideration now is image quality, and that means avoiding noise.
 I wish Canon would stop cramming megapixels onto small sensors and hence producing excessive noise.
 I liked the Canon 1D Mark III a lot - the image quality was excellent, and mine (with a sub-mirrror fix) never experienced any major autofocus issues (except with small auks flying against a dark blue sea, but maybe any camera would be challenged by that).
 Best performance on sensors that crop images seems to be around 10-12 MP right now, though it will be interesting to see how the 1D Mark IV performs with 16MP.
-Having got one in March 2010, I think the resolution:noise trade-off is about as good as it gets on this camera (it has a 1.3x crop).
+Having got one in March 2010, I think the resolution:noise trade-off was then about as good as it got on this camera (it has a 1.3x crop).
+I'm now using a Canon 5D Mark IV full-frame camera most of the time.
+I do a lot of landscape and street photography with a Fujifilm X70, and my my iPhone 6.

 I buy a lot of my equipment in good-condition on the second hand market, because like with second hand cars, depreciation can be rapid at first, and savings can be considerable.
 Equipment bought from reputable dealers is also covered by a warranty in case it is faulty.
 I especially recommend Aperture Photographic in London and mpb photographic.
 I have never bought anything via eBay because of the risks of getting broken or stolen gear, especially if you are handing over thousands of pounds -although bargains are no doubt out there, the risks are just too high and the bidding system can be very frustrating.
 I buy most of my new equipment via the Internet, often through Warehouse Express who have competitive prices, good stock and rapid delivery.